Does a Child Travel Consent Form Need to be Notarized?

 3. Schedule an Appointment: Contact the chosen notary service to schedule an appointment.
 Make sure to bring all required identification and supporting documents.

-Related Article: Can You Travel With CBD Oil?
+Related Article: Can Felons Travel to Mexico?

 4. Meet with the Notary Public: During the appointment, the notary public will verify your identity and witness your signature on the consent form.
 They may also ask for additional identification documents.